 - Compensate and travel slowly.

 Aim to compensate the carbon emissions (CO2) you cause while traveling.
 Some airlines have programs for compensation, like KLM.
-You might also want to compensate by supporting specialized organisations, such as CO2logic, Greenseat, Atmosfair or Treesforall.
+You might also want to compensate by supporting specialized organisations, such as CO2logic, Greenseat, Atmosfair, Treesforall or FlyGRN.
 These organisations calculate the amount of compensation you should give for your flight CO2 emission.
 They invest the money in projects in renewable energy and reforestation.

 Give preference to local public transport over domestic flights, short flights and using a car.
 If you are going to rent a car, consider an electric or hybrid car.
 The best solution is of course a vacation close(r) to home.